chhoumann/quickadd/docs/QuickAddAPI.md

 This function is asynchronous.
 You should ``await`` it.

+### `wideInputPrompt: (header: string, placeholder?: string, value?: string)`
+Opens a wide prompt that asks for an input.
+Returns a string with the input.

+This function is asynchronous.
+You should ``await`` it.

 ### `yesNoPrompt: (header: string, text?: string): boolean`
 Opens a prompt asking for confirmation.
 Returns `true` or `false` based on answer.